prowler-cloud/prowler/docs/tutorials/mutelist.md

                 Tags:
                   - "environment=prod"   # Will ignore every resource except in account 123456789012 except the ones containing the string "test" and tag environment=prod

-## Allowlist specific regions
+## Mute specific regions
-If you want to allowlist/mute failed findings only in specific regions, create a file with the following syntax and run it with `prowler aws -w allowlist.yaml`:
+If you want to mute failed findings only in specific regions, create a file with the following syntax and run it with `prowler aws -w mutelist.yaml`:

-    Allowlist:
+    Mute List:
       Accounts:
       "*":
         Checks: